vsem-azamat/applifting-python-sdk/README.md

     -   `client.py`: The high-level `OffersClient` and `AsyncOffersClient` that provide the user-facing interface.
     -   `models.py`: User-friendly data models (`Product`, `Offer`).
     -   `exceptions.py`: Custom exception classes for error handling.
+    -   `cli.py`: Command-line interface for interacting with the API from the terminal.
 -   `tests`: The test suite, using `pytest` and `respx` for mocking API calls.
 -   `examples`: Runnable scripts demonstrating how to use both the synchronous and asynchronous clients.